 JOUR 202.
-Seminar in Media History 3 sem. hrs.
+Seminar in Media History

 Historical methods for analyzing the origins and development of the American media.
 Social, technological, political, and economic influences on the development of the media and the practice of journalism.
 Offered once every three years.

 JOUR 203.
 Seminar in Media Law 3 sem. hrs.
 Constitutional and administrative law principles affecting freedom of expression and mass communication.
 Laws and regulations which pertain to media management and business practices as explicitly and exclusively applied to mass communication.
 COMM 209 may be substituted for JOUR 203.
-Offered once every three years.
+Offered UPPER DIVISION COURSES THAT MAY once every three years.

 JOUR 205.
 Seminar on Mass Media in Contemporary Society 3 sem. hrs.

 Advanced study of issues and problems in the major media as social forces.
 Cultural origins and influence on culture.
 Responsibility, media organization, influence on social process.
 Media as a social institution.
 Offered once every three years.

 JOUR 206.
-Journalism as Literature 3 sem. hrs.
+Journalism as Literature

 Study of major British and American literary works which have been produced by journalists.
 Contribution of journalists to literary developments in U.S. and Britain.
 Offered once every three years.

 JOUR 212.
-Religious Communication 3 sem. hrs.
+Religious Communication

 Relationship between mass mediated religious content and audience; methods for developing communication within religious institutions and communities and between religious institutions and society; small group, print, electronic, and public information systems; structure of church communication systems at local, regional, and national levels.
 Communication of religious concepts through media to different audiences and age groups.
 Offered once every three years.

 JOUR 213.
 Political Analysis 3 sem. hrs.

 Principles which enable the observer and commentator to distinguish between public debate and underlying trends and to identify issues moving society as opposed to those that are only being discussed.
 Analysis of levels of political activity, federal, state, and local; effective patterns of relation between layers of government.
 Social forces which tend to convert political debate into ritual observances with no apparent connection to the forces moving the electorate.
 Offered once every three years.

+JOUR 242.
+Processes and Strategies in Public Affairs Reporting 3 sem. hrs.

+Application of the processes and strategies in public affairs reporting.
+Offered spring term.
+Prereg: COMM 240.

-JOUR 241.
+JOUR 243.
 Specialized Reporting 3 sem. hrs.
-Overview of various reporting areas (health/science/environment, business/economic, religion) with required application in each of the areas.
-Five weeks are devoted to each area.
+Overview of various reporting areas (health/science/environment, business/economic, religion) with are devoted to each area.
 The end of each section requires a final news project.
 Students have the ability to work/write across media.
-Offered every spring term.
-Prereq: COMM 240.
-JOUR 242.
-Processes and Strategies in Public Affairs Reporting 3 sem. hrs.
-Intensive application of the processes and strategies in public affairs reporting.
-Serves as a capstone course.
-Offered every fall term.
-Prereq: JOUR 241.
+Offered fall term.
+Prereg: COMM 200 and JOUR 242.

 JOUR 296.
-Special Topics in Journalism 1-3 sem. hrs.
+Special Topics in Journalism

 Directed individual/group investigation of a selected topic or problem in journalism.
 May be taken more than once when topics vary.
 Offered occasionally.

+Music (MUSI)

-Music (MUSI) UPPER DIVISION COURSE THAT MAY CARRY GRADUATE CREDIT:
+UPPER DIVISION COURSE THAT MAY CARRY GRADUATE CREDIT: